-As the Company's investments are predominately held in short-term bank deposits, it is subject to limited liquidity risk.
-The Company's Liquidity Risk Policy and Asset Liability Management Policy set out the Company's processes for the management of liquidity risk.
-Liquidity risk forms part of the Company's Finance Function's process-level risk and control self-assessment through which, together with the related risk appetite statement, the risk is assessed, monitored and reported.
+As the Company's investments are predominately held in short-term bank deposits, it is subject to limited Liquidity Risk.
+The Company's Liquidity Risk Policy and Asset Liability Management Policy set out the Company's processes for the management of Liquidity Risk.
+Liquidity Risk forms part of the Company's Finance Function's process-level risk and control self-assessment through which, together with the related risk appetite statement, the risk is assessed, monitored and reported.
 There were no material changes to the Company's liquidity risk exposure during the reporting period.

-The Company has invested a portion of its total investments in bonds purchased with remaining durations of up to 5 years.
-While these bonds are somewhat less liquid, they represent a small portion of total investments.
+The Company has invested a portion of its total investments in bonds with remaining durations of up to five years.